The Autopsy of Jane Doe (2016) - Review

 Another strength of The Autopsy of Jane Doe is the characters.
 The characters don't feel like the typical cliché horror characters trapped in a scenario.
 The father/son dynamic adds a lot of subtlety to their dialogue and interactions that wouldn't be there if the characters were saying the same lines but were just colleagues.
 Also, unlike the mystery of who Jane Doe is, we don't get the full story behind the two of them.
 Some bits of dialogue give us hints as to what Austin wants to do with his life, but that conversation is cut short.
 Tommy shares a brief confession about Austin's mother, but that conversation ends early.
 This helps make the characters more compelling because, even though we don't need to know more about them, the fact that there is still something to discover about them makes them more interesting.

-I wouldn't say that the film falls apart at the end, because I still like The Autopsy of Jane Doe, overall.
-It's just that by the half-way point, the writing was on the wall for a lot of what was going to happen.
+I wouldn't say that the film falls apart at the end because I still really like The Autopsy of Jane Doe.
+It's just that by the halfway point, the writing was on the wall for a lot of what was going to happen.
 Things started getting too predictable.
-When the characters finally break down their theory as to what was happening and why, I was ready for it all to end before I was told much more.
+When the characters finally broke down their theory as to what was happening and why, I was ready for it all to end before I was told much more.
 Thankfully it does.
 It's not the most graceful finish to a film but it at least seems to be aware that it was better to end it before explaining anything else.

 TL;DR (Conclusion)